Pregnant after Stopping Birth Control?

 • Increased desire for sexual intimacy.

-After Birth Control: How Long Until You Can Get Pregnant?
+After Birth Control: How Soon Can You Get Pregnant?

 Contraceptive protection is no longer guaranteed as soon as the first pill is missed.
 That point could mark the beginning of a natural menstrual cycle.